You've heard of the man, and you've heard of his mutual fund. From 1977 to 1990, Peter Lynch guided Fidelity Magellan

 If we wanted to identify an up-and-coming fund, what would we look for?

-Let's start at the top, where we'll want to see a confident manager who has a track record of success, assembles the portfolio using a sound and time-tested strategy, and has plenty of his or her own money in the fund.
+Let's start at the top.
+We'll want to see a confident manager with a track record of success, one who assembles the portfolio using a sound and time-tested strategy, and has plenty of his or her own money in the fund.

 We also fervently favor funds with reasonable expense ratios.
-Shannon Zimmerman, analyst of Motley Fool Champion Funds, tells us that few statistics relate more strongly to future performance than this one.
-Extra costs simply represent extra ground that the fund manager has to make up each year just to stay even with his benchmark and rivals.
+Analysts for Motley Fool Champion Funds tell us that few statistics relate more strongly to future performance than this one.
+Extra costs simply represent extra ground that the fund manager must make up each year, just to stay even with his or her benchmark and rivals.

 One thing's for sure: Magellan itself can't be the next Magellan.
-It has morphed into a giant that counts UnitedHealth Group
+It has morphed into a giant that counts Hewlett-Packard

 Up and coming